anasbarakat/BigDataFramework/MapReduceMatrixTransposition.md

 reduce(k2, list(v2)){

     #the reduce function is the identity, we do not need the reducers in this particular case
+    # k2 and list(v2) already reprensent the column index and the elements in this column,
+    # or multiple indexes of columns and corresponding columns elements if there are many lines for each mapper and then reducer

     return (k2,list(v2))
 }
 ```